 Other people in the Royal family also had a love of Pomeranians.
 In 1895, the Canine Press published a story about “A Pomeranian.”

 The Prince brought Blackie from Homburg as a gift for Princess Victoria.
 Blackie was only four pounds and was often described as lively, friendly, and charming.
 His Spitz coat is everything you would expect; his body is compact and he’s always alert.

 When he was one year old, he almost lost his life.
 Blackie was removed from Marlborough House and taken to Sandringham, he was virtually a skeleton.
 However, the change in scenery brought him back to splendid health(along with plenty of TLC).

-Joséphine de Beauharnais, wife to Napoleon I of France, was another Royal who had a passion for Pomeranians.
+Many other Royals loved and owned Pomeranians.
+Joséphine de Beauharnais, wife to Napoleon I of France and Princess Ileana of Romania both had a passion for Pomeranians.